rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 - Changes related to the configuration model:

   - Subscriptions are identified by a string identifier rather than a numeric identifier.
+The prefix 'dyn-' is reserved for publisher allocated dyanmic subscription ids.
+Clients may provide the id to be used for dynamic subscriptions.
+There is changed handling for conflicting subscription-ids between configured and dynamic.

   - Purpose has been renamed to Description (since it is a more generic term), limited to 1k characters, but also available for dynamic subscriptions.